MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-klaviyo.md

 ## Known limitations

-- You can export up to 100'000 profiles per export to Klaviyo.
+- You can export up to 100'000 customer profiles per export to Klaviyo.
 - Exporting to Klaviyo is limited to segments.
-- Exporting up to 1 million profiles to Klaviyo can take up to 20 minutes to complete.
+- Exporting up to 1 million customer profiles to Klaviyo can take up to 20 minutes to complete.
-- The number of profiles that you can export to Klaviyo is dependent and limited on your contract with Klaviyo.
+- The number of customer profiles that you can export to Klaviyo is dependent and limited on your contract with Klaviyo.

 ## Set up connection to Klaviyo